+Our primary source of revenues thus far has been from our entry-level LiFT Pack line to power Class 3 walkie pallet jack forklifts.
 We are currently in development of much larger lithium-ion battery solutions for Class 1 and Class 2 material handling equipment.
-The Class 1 and Class 2 equipment, comprised of sit-on forklifts, narrow aisle, and end riders are a natural progression for Flux as we leverage our scalable technology and design.
+The Class 1 and Class 2 equipment, comprised of counter balance forklifts, narrow aisle, and end riders are a natural progression for Flux as we leverage our scalable technology and design.
 These larger systems will satisfy customers seeking one lithium battery vendor to address all their material handling equipment needs.
-During December 2017, we shipped our first Class 1 LiFT Pack to a Fortune 100 heavy machinery conglomerate for evaluation.
-Development of Class 2 packs, including end rider packs, is expected to follow that of Class 1 by approximately two months.
+During December 2017, we shipped our first Class 1 LiFT Pack to a Fortune 100 heavy machinery conglomerate for evaluation and have continued the improvement and development of the Class 1 LiFT Pack, as well as, the development of the Class 2 and Class 3 packs.
+Our Class 3 end rider LiFT Pack was presented at a major Food & Beverage tradeshow during March 2018 and we anticipate sending additional evaluation packs out beginning in May 2018.
 With a focus on improvements to our LiFT Packs and overall production processes behind us, and the continued development of our product line, we are now positioned to accelerate our sales efforts in fiscal 2018.